 If required by Transport Scotland, BBRCE will form part of the Multi Agency Response Team (MART) in times of severe weather.
-MART strategy meetings will take place at the Traffic Scotland Control Centre in South Queensferry.
+MART strategy meetings will take place at the Traffic Scotland Control Centre in South Queensferry or as directed by Transport Scotland..